Building Skill in Craft

 We equip professionals, graduates and the public with the skills they need to design, build and preserve sustainable communities.

-Prince Charles was concerned that traditional crafts were dying out across the UK.
+HRH The Prince of Wales was concerned that traditional crafts were dying out across the UK.
 We think that it’s crucial to preserve these valuable skills before they’re lost.
 Passing on the wisdom and knowledge that we have built up over hundreds and thousands of years is so important.

 Developing Craft Skills